English

 • Component 3: Literature post-1900 (Coursework)

-This is a highly challenging, but enjoyable option for students who love literature.
-Shakespeare and other key pre-twentieth century writers, including Mary Shelley and John Milton are studied, as well as canonical drama and poetry.
-Students will study writing techniques, themes and genres as well as the social and literary contexts influencing set works.
+Students will study writing techniques, themes and genres as well as the social and literary contexts influencing these set works.
 Candidates build up critical skills which examine the ways in which ideas are presented by writers as well as being able to evaluate critical responses to texts.

 KS 5 English Language (Years’ 12 and 13)